8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 • A visit to the Beinn an Turc Distillery near Torrisdale to sample their Kintyre gin is a must!
 This sustainable distillery, which uses its own power generated by a hydroelectric plant, creates a delicious gin using botanicals and water from its own land.

 • Visiting the glorious beaches of the peninsula is a real treat.
 Unspoiled and often with no one else around, some of the best beaches in Scotland can be found here.
-Our favorites are Carradale Bay and close-by Torrisdale Bay.
+Our favourites are Carradale Bay and nearby Torrisdale Bay.

 • An absolute must-do is a visit to the Mull of Kintyre Lighthouse, on the very far southwest tip of the peninsula.
 The views are pretty special, and the drive there is dramatic, but not for the faint-hearted.